 Valorem achieved widespread recognition for its use of alternative fee arrangements, including being named by BTI Consulting as “one of 22 firms [globally]” recognized by clients as “best at alternative fees.”
 The firm also achieved recognition for its client service, being named to BTI’s Client Service A-Team for six years.

-For over twenty-five years, Patrick has been representing business interests in toxic tort litigation, as well as representing buyers and sellers in post merger and acquisition disputes.
+For nearly thirty-five years, Patrick has been representing business interests in product liability litigation, as well as representing buyers and sellers in post merger and acquisition disputes.
 He now spends much of his practice handling legacy liabilities, the intersection of those two practices.
 Legacy liabilities involve issues such as successor liability, shared insurance, indemnities, piercing the corporate veil, corporate histories, jurisdiction, public disclosure requirements and other specialized issues.
 In addition, Patrick serves as an advisor to management on strategic issues involving the effective and efficient management of mass tort claims.

 Patrick has long been committed to exceptional client service.
-He was the principal architect of Butler Rubin’s award-winning client service program, and he is a regular author of articles addressing client service issues including budgeting, alternative fees and general service issues.
+He was the principal architect of Butler Rubin’s award-winning client service program.
+That success continued at Valorem, leading to Valorem’s recogniton.
+Pat was individually recognized as a BTI Client Service All-Star MVP on five occassions.
+He is a regular author of articles addressing client service issues including budgeting, alternative fees and general service issues.
 He also is a regular speaker on such topics.

-Interests: Leadership; Public Speaking, including motivational speaking; listening to NPR; Sudoku; Playing with my 4 kids; Reading; My dogs (1 Golden Retriever, 1 West Highland White Terrier, 1 Irish Terrier).
+Interests: Leadership; Public Speaking, including motivational speaking; listening to NPR; traveling with my wife; my 4 kids; Reading; My dogs (1 Golden Retriever, 1 West Highland White Terrier, 1 Irish Terrier).